payjoin/multiparty-protocol-docs/02_coalition_formation.md

 20, and $D$ up by 30.
 This too is unanimously accepted and broadcast.

 Dave then notices both proposals are compatible, and chooses to aggregate them together.
-He produces a quorum proposal, which depends on these two proposals.
-The quorum proposal chooses a specific feerate among other things, combining the constraints of both previous proposals.
+He produces a coalition proposal, which depends on these two proposals.
+The coalition proposal chooses a specific feerate among other things, combining the constraints of both previous proposals.
 It names $\{ A, B, C, D \}$ as the UTXOs.

 Once all parties accept Dave's proposal, consensus has been bootstrapped.
 Everyone can derive the same total adjustments: $A - 80$, $B + 50$, $C + 0$,